Euro-SDMX Metadata Structure (ESMS)

 Life tables are published up to the end of May in the year following the reference year.

 NSI started publishing weekly data on deaths distributed by age, sex and districts on its website on 10th April 2020.
-Weekly data on dead persons is published on Infostat nine working days after the reference week.
+Weekly data on dead persons is published on Infostat once a month ten days after the end of the last reference week of the month.

 Data is released according to the terms.